Our alumni

 Meg Thomas

-Thesis: A multidisciplinary investigation of disfluencies and cognitive decline
+Thesis: A multidisciplinary investigation of conversation and disfluencies in cognitive decline

 Supervisors: Dr Traci Walker and Professor Heidi Christensen